jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     TypeError: text() takes 0 positional arguments but 1 was given

   I provided a positional argument as input with the value ``'hello'`` when I called ``telephone.text`` in the test , but the current signature of the ``text`` :ref:`function<functions>` does not allow it accept any inputs
-- I change the definition for ``text`` to make it accept a value as input
+- I will make the definition for ``text`` to make it accept a value as input

   .. code-block:: python